Explain your role at CVCheck

 Next, I headed over to Switzerland to work at UBS, working in the development team for Global Securities Lending.
 I eventually found myself leading the development team for Global Securities, Borrowing and Lending at Credit Suisse First Boston.
 The system we developed and maintained was managing and controlling over $100 million worth of assets and, as you can imagine with a Swiss bank, security was of the utmost importance.

 I moved back home to Australia in 2001 and worked in a range of software contracting roles.
 It was at that point Steve Carolan, founder of CVCheck called me up.
 Steve and I had been friends for years and he said “I’m working on this new business, can you have a look at the software for me?”
 I looked over it, and told him “you need to do a lot better”.
-So he convinced me to come on board at CVCheck to fix the software so he could launch the business.
+So he convinced me to come on board at CVCheck to fix the software so it could go live, and he could launch the business.

 As soon as we launched the first version of the software, we began to develop its replacement.
-We redesigned and rebuilt the platform from scratch, sitting around Steve’s kitchen table, with big A3 pieces of paper, working out what web-pages would look like, how data would be stored, and everything else in between.
+We redesigned and rebuilt the platform from scratch, sitting around Steve’s kitchen table, with big A3 pieces of paper, working out what webpages would look like, how data would be stored, and everything else in between.

 Describe the culture at CVCheck